Skip to content

 ```

-**Note**: you need to replace `Your Datadog image host from step 2` with the host where the Datadog Envoy docker image is running.
+**Note**: you need to replace `Your Datadog image host from step 2` in the above example with the host where the Datadog Envoy docker image is running.
+You will configure this host next.

-2. **Spin up a new container with the Datadog Envoy docker image.** The image is available on the [Datadog Go tracer GitHub Registry][5].
+2. **Run a new container with the Datadog Envoy Docker image.** The image is available on the [Datadog GitHub Registry][5].

-The docker image expose some configuration specifically for the Envoy integration:
+The Docker image exposes some settings specifically for the Envoy integration:

 | Environment variable | Default value | Description |